Skip to main content

 Other Routes

-To become a trainee you'll usually need:
+To become a trainee you would normally need:

 • 5 GCSEs or equivalent at grades 9 to 4 (A* to C), including English, maths and a science - usually biology